bobmahalo/DTCC/ComposerX.md

 ComposerX is a complete, end-to-end suite for managing digital assets through their full lifecycle – including issuance, distribution, servicing, and reporting.
 ComposerX provides powerful transaction, account and inventory management capabilities, scalable data management tools, and an open smart contract framework for [[tokenization]] that’s designed to automate complex financial processes and enable asset discoverability with reconcilable, self-describing data.

-Meaningful adoption of digital assets goes beyond asset creation on a [[blockchain]].
+Meaningful adoption of digital assets goes beyond asset creation on a [[Blockchain]].
 Firms also require an on-chain framework for data management that powers business decisions, risk management, and reporting. https://www.dtcc.com/news/2025/february/04/dtcc-announces-composerx

 Our suite of platforms is designed to build a more resilient, secure, and efficient digital financial ecosystem.
 From tokenization and financial process automation to near-real-time payments, post-trade settlement, and cross-chain operability, ComposerX is laying the foundation for a connected digital future.